99004440-Arvindan/EMBEDDED_MINI_PROJECT/Requirements/README.md

 The various features of the system are:
 1. Easy to use
 2. The user is allowed to
     -Create a product
     -Show a particular product
     -Display all the products
     -Display all the price list
     -Modify any product
     -Delete any product
 3. End-to-end encrypted
 4. Accessible from anywhere
 5. Reduces time taken
-6. Customer feedback is taken

 ## 4'Ws & 1'H
 ### WHO: